 to read all your text, but you will be able to get a good idea of how

 the poster looks overall.

-- PowerPoint 2007 or 2010 can directly save your presentation as a PDF, if you are using Office 2007 or 2010, simply choose Save As and change the file type to PDF.
-Choose a location and save the file.
-Make sure you save it as a PowerPoint file as well, so you can make changes later!
+- PowerPoint 2007 or 2010 can directly save your presentation as a PDF file: use Save As and change the file type to PDF.
+Make sure you saved it as a PowerPoint file first, so you can make changes later!